Michael-F-Bryan/rust-ffi-guide/README.md

 If there's anything you feel is missing or could be improved, please [create an issue][issues].
 Pull requests are welcome too!

+The repository has been designed so that each chapter has its own `Makefile` which defines three rules, `build`, `test`, and `clean`.
+This allows you to run `make test` in the the top level directory and `make` will iterate through each chapter, building and testing the examples.
+As such, changes which add new files may need to update the chapter's `Makefile` so that it is tested automatically.

 [gh-pages]: https://michael-f-bryan.github.io/rust-ffi-guide/
 [issues]: https://github.com/Michael-F-Bryan/rust-ffi-guide/issues/new